patrick-kidger/py2annotate/README.rst

 ***********
 py2annotate
 ***********
-An extension to Sphinx `autodoc` to augment sphinx documentation with type annotations, when using Python 2 style type annotations.
+An extension to Sphinx :code:`autodoc` to augment Sphinx documentation with type annotations, when using Python 2 style type annotations.

 The Problem
 ===========